 To browse all LAO publications, visit our Publications page.

-May 30, 2018 - We reviewed the proposed memorandum of understanding (MOU) for Bargaining Unit 6 (Corrections).
-Bargaining Unit 6 is represented by the California Correctional Peace Officers Association (CCPOA).
+September 12, 2019 - We reviewed the proposed memorandum of understanding (MOU) for Bargaining Unit 2 (Attorneys and Hearing Officers).
 This review is pursuant to Section 19829.5 of the Government Code.